(now The Ned hotel and clubhouse)

 This effect stems from the treatment of the intermediate storeys (3rd through 5th) which, despite added detailing, seem somewhat wan compared to the lively and unimpeachable lower stories.
 Some have remarked positively about the presence, here, of a strong implicit order but perhaps more explicit (even if subtle) columnation would have provided a greater sense of punctuation.
 Altogether, while undeniably successful, the Midland Bank headquarters lack the rhythmic effect of Lutyens’ Britannic House or the daring verticality of his Midland Bank offices at 100 King Street, Manchester.

-The Birmingham and Midland Bank was founded in 1836 by Bank of England alumnus C. Geach at a time when Birmingham was emerging as a major global manufacturing centre.
-After absorbing other Midlands-based banks, in 1889 it acquired the Central Bank of London and in 1898 the City Bank, gaining full access to the premier global money centre.
-By the early 20th century, it was one of the largest and most internationally-oriented British banks, being correspondent to 650 foreign banks in 1919.
-A major innovator in the retail and commercial banking sector, its long-standing association with HSBC eventually culminated in its take-over by 1992.
-The headquarters building was vacated when HSBC moved its headquarters to Canary Wharf in 2003.
+The Birmingham and Midland Bank was founded in 1836, led by Bank of England alumnus C. Geach, at a time when Birmingham was emerging as a major global manufacturing centre.
+After absorbing many Midlands-based banks, in 1889 it acquired the Central Bank of London and in 1898 the City Bank, gaining full access to the premier global money centre.
+Another major merger occurred in 1918, with the long-established and internationally-oriented London Joint Stock Bank, then the ninth largest in the UK.
+This merger made Midland Bank the largest bank in the world by assets and correspondent to 650 foreign banks.
+The scale fo that combination led to government restrictions on further bank mergers which for decades solidified the status of the Big 4 banks (Nation anal Westminster, Lloyds, Barcalys amd Midland).

-This transformation is in my opinion an exemplar of re-use, adaptation and conservation; it hast have been masterfully orchestrated.
-The result, named “The Ned”, after Lutyen’s nickname, is a successful, extremely attractive space that preserves a fantastic building and opens it to the public at a time when vast banking halls have regrettably ceased to serve programmatic purposes.
+This transformation is a shining example of re-use, adaptation and conservation; it hast have been masterfully orchestrated.
+The result, named “The Ned”, after Lutyen’s nickname, is a successful, extremely attractive space that preserves a fantastic building and opens it to the public at a time when vast banking halls have regrettably ceased to serve their original programmatic purposes.